bfox9900/ASMFORTH/ASMFORTH Overview.md

 a stack machine.

 #### Why ASMFORTH
+Early experiments with a machine Forth for 9900 kept the Forth environment and all computational operations required the use of the data stack.
+The RPN Forth Assembler was available but they existed as two separate languages.

-There is no way to extract the full performance out of the CPU without using the native architecture.
-ASMFORTH is just an Assembler that uses Forth naming conventions rather than the mnemonics provided by Texas Instruments.
+We found there is no way to extract the full performance out of the CPU without using the native architecture.
+ASMFORTH is therefore just an Assembler that uses Forth naming conventions rather than the mnemonics provided by Texas Instruments.
 The goal is to reduce the distraction of moving from Forth to Assembler by keeping the nomeclature similar.
 Traditional Forth assemblers go half the way by using structured branching and looping so I just move farther in that direction.

-Early experiments with a machine Forth for 9900 kept the Forth environment and all computational operations required the use of the data stack.
-The RPN Forth Assembler was also available but they existed as two separate languages.

 In ASMFORTH II we keep the Forth two stack architecture but add to it the ability to use the 9900 register system directly.